apache/flink/docs/setup/jobmanager_high_availability.md

 - **YARN 2.4.0 < version < 2.6.0**.
 TaskManager containers are kept alive across application master failures.
 This has the advantage that the startup time is faster and that the user does not have to wait for obtaining the container resources again.
 - **YARN 2.6.0 <= version**: Sets the attempt failure validity interval to the Flinks' Akka timeout value.
 The attempt failure validity interval says that an application is only killed after the system has seen the maximum number of application attempts during one interval.
 This avoids that a long lasting job will deplete it's application attempts.

+<p style="border-radius: 5px; padding: 5px" class="bg-danger"><b>Note</b>: Hadoop YARN 2.4.0 has a major bug (fixed in 2.5.0) preventing container restarts from a restarted Application Master/Job Manager container.
+See <a href="https://issues.apache.org/jira/browse/FLINK-4142">FLINK-4142</a> for details.
+We recommend using at least Hadoop 2.5.0 for high availability setups on YARN.</p>

 #### Example: Highly Available YARN Session

 1. **Configure recovery mode and ZooKeeper quorum** in `conf/flink-conf.yaml`: